 The scope of the LCA will include a description of the following according to this PCR:

 - 1. Declared Unit

 - 2. System Boundary

 - 3. Description of data

 - 4. Criteria for inclusion of inputs and outputs (cut off rules)

 - 5. Data quality requirements and

 - 6. Units

-1.2 Normative references
+1.2 Terms and Definitions